 The District has entered into an Agreement dated as of July 10, 2002 (the Weingarten Agreement), with Weingarten/Miller/GVR, LLC (Weingarten).
 Pursuant to the Weingarten Agreement, the District agreed to limit its debt service mill levy for all District bonds to 65 mills, subject to certain adjustments for changes in law (the Mill Levy Cap).
-As of December 31, 2015, the adjusted mill levy cap for this agreement was 74.717.
+As of December 31, 2016, the adjusted mill levy cap for this agreement was 74.717.
 The Mill Levy Cap may be removed by the District at such time as the general obligation debt of the District is equal to or less than 50% of the assessed value of the taxable property in the District.
 The District further agreed to include terms incorporating the Mill Levy Cap into the documents governing its bond transactions and to provide notice to Weingarten of the District's intent to issue bonds and the proposed terms thereof.
-The District provided notice of the issuance of the Series 2007 Bonds to Weingarten on July 10, 2007, pursuant to the Weingarten Agreement.
+The District received a waiver from Weingarten of the 60 days' notice requirement in regards to the issuance of the 2016 Loans as notice was provided to Weingarten on January 27, 2016.